- Search The Registry

 - My Account

 *The birth of Bass Reeves is celebrated on this date in 1838.
-He was a Black farmer and was one of the first African Americans to receive a commission as a Deputy U.S. Marshal west of the Mississippi River.
+He was a Black farmer and was one of the first Blacks to receive a commission as a Deputy U.S. Marshal west of the Mississippi River.

 He was born a slave in 1838 in Crawford County, Arkansas.
 Bass Reeves was named after his grandfather, Basse Washington, and Arkansas state legislator William Steele Reeves owned Bass Reeves and his family.
 In 1846, his master moved to Grayson County, Texas where young Reeves was a servant to Colonel George R. Reeves, the son of his master.
 George Reeves was also a legislator, in Texas, Speaker of the House in the Texas legislature.
 During the American Civil War, Bass Reeves fled north into the Indian Territory (now Oklahoma) and lived with the Cherokee, Seminole, and Creek Indians until the end of the war.